 Other groups, such as chapters of the League of Utah Writers, usually don’t pay, but some offer a small gift card or pay gas money as a thank-you.
 If you have the budget for such things, I won’t turn them down.
 But I don’t need or expect them.

-I live in American Fork, and most of my in-person appearances are in Salt Lake County or Utah County, but I’ve lately roamed (or am scheduled to roam) as far as Brigham City, Ogden, St. George, and even Denver, mostly at my own expense.
+I live in American Fork, and most of my in-person appearances are in Salt Lake County or Utah County, but I’ve lately roamed Brigham City, Logan, Ogden, St. George, and even Denver, mostly at my own expense.
 I’ll tell you if what you’re asking isn’t something I can do, because of costs or any other reason.
 And I’ll try to add additional events to help justify longer trips.

 I’m comfortable presenting online for groups which meet online, but in person is more fun.